 Method 3: Brick Clamp Systems

-This clever hardware latches onto the edges of the brick without the need for adhesive or holes.
-It works particularly well for mantel decorations or hanging garlands.
+These clever gadgets latch onto the edges of bricks—no drilling or adhesive required.
+Perfect for mantel decorations or hanging garlands.

 • Lightweight garlands or string lights